Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Families or clinicians searching Orphanet directly for SETD5 will no longer find a standalone entry; results will point to a broader grouping that includes many other unrelated conditions.

-Relevance for families This change affects how SETD5 Syndrome is classified in Orphanet, a widely used European rare disease registry.
-It does not change the diagnosis or how other major databases document the condition.
+This change affects how SETD5 Syndrome is classified in Orphanet, a widely used European rare disease registry.
+It does not change the diagnosis, and it does not affect how other major databases document the condition.

 SETD5 Identified as Candidate Gene for Congenital Diaphragmatic Hernia